 Every dent and collision is different, which makes every dent repair unique.
 This post’s tips will focus mainly on large dent removal, typically at least a few inches long by a few inches wide.
 Smaller dents may be popped out or filled in using less intensive methods.

-Body hammers and dollies are the two tool types you’ll employ for your dent removal.
-Because these tools come in a wide range of sizes, shapes, and weights, it’s essential that you match the hammer and dolly you use to the dent’s depth and curvature.
+To choose the tools you need for the job, it’s important to measure the dent’s length and depth.
+Body hammers and dollies are two types of tools you may use for dent removal.
+These tools will come in a range of sizes, shapes, and weights, so it’s essential to match the hammer and dolly used to the dent’s depth and curvature.

 Phase 2: Locate the Back and Front of the Dent

 You’ll hammer against the dolly, as it stabilizes the taps made inside the dented surface from the outside of the sheet metal.
-Position your hammer dolly on the outside of the dent and your body hammer on the inside.
+Position the hammer dolly on the outside of the dent and your body hammer on the inside.

-Phase 3: Hammer Time!
+Phase 3: Using the Hammer